mgrygles/buildstuff2020-workshop/openshift/3-DeployKnativeService.md

 $ cd deploy
 ```

-We will deploy the first revision of the 'hellojfall' service with the file *service.yaml*:
+We will deploy the first revision of the 'helloworld-vertx' service with the file *service.yaml*:
 ```yaml
 apiVersion: serving.knative.dev/v1
 kind: Service